felikeys/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that list files in a long format
+list files that starts with .